electron-react-boilerplate/electron-react-boilerplate/README.md

 You will need to add other modules to this boilerplate, depending on the requirements of your project.
 For example, you may want to add [node-postgres](https://github.com/brianc/node-postgres) to communicate with PostgreSQL database, or
 [material-ui](http://www.material-ui.com/) to reuse react UI components.

-⚠️ Please read following section before installing any dependencies ⚠️
+⚠️ Please read the following section before installing any dependencies ⚠️

 ### Module Structure